Probability distributions

 nhanes <- read_rds(here("data", "nhanes_heights.Rds"))

 We’re going to use a subset of the data.
-Let’s construct a data frame that includes just the cases and variables that we need for this module.
+Let’s construct a data frame that includes just the cases and variables that we need for this Module.
 We have a variety of tasks that we need to accomplish:

 1. First, we’re going to focus on people 20 years or older, we can accomplish this with filter() to choose just rows of data (i.e., people) where age is greater than or equal to 20.